Saad-Zaman1/ImageGallery/README.md

 - **Retrofit**: Retrofit is utilized for making network requests and fetching images from remote servers.
 It helps in retrieving the latest images to keep the gallery up-to-date.

 - **Dependency Injection (Hilt)**: Hilt is used for dependency injection, making the codebase more modular and maintainable.
 It simplifies the management of object creation and scope, enhancing overall code quality.

+-  **MVVM Architecture**: The app follows the MVVM (Model-View-ViewModel) architecture pattern, separating the UI logic from the data handling and business logic.
+This ensures maintainability and testability of the codebase.